one-touch-provisioning/otp-gitops/README.md

 ![1+5+n Repositories](doc/images/15n-repos.gif)

 By using a common set of repositories we can quickly scale out Cluster Deployments and reducing the risk of misconfiguration and drift.

+It should be noted that this is just one method to manage your environments, and we encourage you to choose a method that works for you.

 ## Setup git repositories